biocross/VOLSBB-Mac-Auto-Login/README.md

-# Popup

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.

-# License

-Popup is licensed under the BSD license.
+# VOLSBB AutoLogin for Mac

+A Mac OS X Menu bar Application for logging into VOLSBB quickly and easily!
+The underlying code is same as in my iOS App.